carlsborg/picsh/Readme.md

 * Fast interactive shells (re-uses the ssh session)
 * Stateful ($cd /var/log followed by $pwd gives you /var/log)
-* Ssh to single node to run full screen curses apps like top
+* Ssh to a single node to run full screen curses apps like top
 * Browse receive buffers per node
 * Keyboard and mouse driven
+* Works over ssh so you can put this on a jump host

 #### Demo